 6) Prioritize ruthlessly.

-You should start each day with a time management session prioritizing the tasks for that day and setting your performance benchmark.
+You should start each day with a session prioritizing the tasks for that day and setting your performance benchmark.
 If you have 20 tasks for a given day, how many of them do you truly need to accomplish?
 For more on daily planning and prioritizing daily tasks, see Start The Day Right With Daily Planning.